Tell Me an Ending by Jo Harkin

 The topic itself was also deeply thought-provoking that I found myself wondering whether I would pay a visit to Nepenthe, the memory removal clinic in London to have my own memories deleted, my own suffering erased.
 The promise of a new, happier life awaiting on the other end is an attractive notion.
 It’s a subject that I think many will find themselves considering as they read.

-Overall, Tell Me an Ending is an exceptional debut by British author, Jo Harkin.
-She took me to another world and brought my mind to many unexpected places with this book.
+Overall, Tell Me an Ending is an exceptional debut.
+Harkin took me to another world and brought my mind to many unexpected places with this book.
 It’s a longer read at almost 450 pages, but absolutely worth it, and definitely didn’t feel as long since the writing flowed from beginning to end.
 I can certainly see the potential for this book to hit the bestseller lists, or to be adapted for television or film, either now or in the future.